MoonPoet/xaprb-src/content/blog/2014/time-series-database.md

 I'd like a database that does one thing well.
 I do not think I need any of the following, and I regard them as neutral, or in some cases even as drawbacks:

-* Access control --- authentication and authorization.
+* Access control---authentication and authorization.
 * Ability to visualize data, draw graphs, etc.
 * Support for multiple measurements at the same timestamp.
 The measurement's primary key is `series,timestamp` and it does not make sense to allow multiple values with the same timestamp.
 * Multi-dimensionality.
 Multiple dimensions for a series can be stored as multiple series, and multiple series can be combined in expressions with the query language I specified, so the atom of "series" already provides for the use case of multi-dimensionality.